 Who are these tourists?

-Since they are used to travelling to incredible destinations, these tourists are looking for something new, something unique, something impressive!
+Since they are used to traveling to incredible destinations, these tourists are looking for something new, something unique, something impressive!
 They are looking for ever more incredible places to take nice pictures and show off to their relatives.
-Indeed, although the new generation of Chinese is more and more interested in the beauty of landscapes.
-For this category of travellers, what they particularly like is to be able to boast of having visited such a destination.
+Indeed, the new generation of Chinese is more and more interested in the beauty of landscapes.
+For this category of travelers, what they particularly like is to be able to boast of having visited such a destination.

-Moreover, after years of luxury travel around the world, their expectations are rather high.
+Moreover, after years of luxury travel around the world, their expectations are relatively high.
 However, Antarctica is not an easy destination.
-It is impossible to find the same level of comfort as in other countries.
+Finding the same level of comfort as in other countries is impossible.
 As a tour operator, you must, therefore, warn them in advance of the difficulties encountered during such a trip.

 How to market your agency/tour operator to the Chinese?

 Digital marketing is the key!
 To attract the attention of Chinese tourists, you have to be there where they spend the most time: on their smartphones!
 Since the digital revolution, the Chinese are hyper-connected and tend to prefer to use the internet for any of their purchase.
 It’s faster and easier, and the choice and the price range are bigger.
 So you have to create a site in Mandarin and reference it on Baidu.
 To make yourself known, use Chinese social networks (WeChat, Weibo …) because the Great Firewall of China censors all social networks used in the West.
 WeChat is used by millions of users every day?
 It is therefore important to have a presence on these networks so that the Chinese can know your agency.